A-Locke/a-locke/cloud/aws-n8n-addons/README.md

 ## 🧾 Project Overview

-This repository guides you through:
+This module guides you through:
 - Setting up IAM roles for EC2 to securely interact with AWS
 - Creating a test Lambda function
 - Setting up a secure S3 bucket